sympy/scipy-2016-tutorial/source/tutorial.rst

 --------------------------------

-Users of classical symbolic mathematics systems like Maple or Mathematica, are accustomed to type ``1/3`` and get rational number one over three.
-In SymPy this gives either ``0`` or a floating point number, depending whether we use old or new division.
+Users of classical symbolic mathematics systems like Maple or Mathematica, are accustomed to typing ``1/3`` and get the rational number one over three.
+In SymPy this gives either ``0`` or a floating point number, depending on whether we use old or new division.
 This is considered most disturbing difference between SymPy and other mathematical systems.

-This, at first, strange behaviour comes from the fact that Python is a general purpose programming language  and for very long time it didn't have support for rational numbers in the standard library.
-This changed in Python 2.6, where :class:`Fraction` class was introduced, but it would be anyway unusual for Python to make ``/`` return a rational number.
+First, this strange behavior comes from the fact that Python is a general purpose programming language  and for a very long time it didn't have support for rational numbers in the standard library.
+This changed in Python 2.6, where the :class:`Fraction` class was introduced, but it would be anyway unusual for Python to make ``/`` return a rational number.

 To construct a rational number in SymPy, one can use :class:`Rational`